kog-7/babel-plugin-one-import-more/readme.md

 # babel-plugin-one-import-more

-import one name from multiple source libs;
+import components from multiple source libs in one scope name

-just like import {Button,Slide} from '@components'; Button is from antd design react,Slide is from your custom component
+just like import {Button,Slide} from '@components'; Button is from react antd design,Slide is from your custom component

 ![](https://img.shields.io/npm/v/babel-plugin-one-import-more.svg?style=flat)